t-regx/t-regx.github.io/docs/whats-the-point.md

   ```php
   if (preg_match('//', '')) {
   ```
-  there's no way of knowing whether your pattern is incorrect or whether it's correct but your subject wasn't matched with your pattern.
+  there's no way of knowing whether your pattern is incorrect or whether it's correct but your subject isn't matched by your pattern.
 You need to **remember** to add an explicit `false` check each time you use it.
 - All `preg_*` methods only return `false`/`null`/`[]` on error.
 You have to remember to call `preg_last_error()` to get some insight in the nature of your error.
 Of course it only returns `int`!
 So you have to look up that `4` is "invalid utf8 sequence" and `2` is "backtrack limit exceeded".
 - `preg_filter()` for arrays returns `[]` if an error occurred; even though `[]` is the perfectly valid result for this method.
 For example, it could have filtered out all values or its input was an empty array right from the beginning.

 ## T-Regx to the rescue